apache/buildstream-site/content/2018/buildstream_release_announcement_v1_2.md

 Title: BuildStream 1.2 is out!
 Date: 2018-09-05 12:00
 Category: release
 Tags: 1.2,
 Slug: BuildStream-1.2-is-out!
 Authors: toscalix
 Summary: BuildStream 1.2 has been released with new features and siginificant improvements.

-##### *The BuildStream project releases the first mature version of the integration toolset,* **[BuildStream 1.2](https://buildstream.build/releases.html).**
+##### *The BuildStream project releases the first mature version of the integration toolset,* **[BuildStream 1.2](releases.html).**

-The BuildStream project is happy to announce the release of the latest version of its integration toolset, **[BuildStream 1.2](https://buildstream.build/releases.html)**.
+The BuildStream project is happy to announce the release of the latest version of its integration toolset, **[BuildStream 1.2](releases.html)**.
 This version represents a remarkable step forward with the inclusion of several new features required in production environments.
-Almost every previously available feature has been improved and many bugs have been fix during the development cycle that led to this 1.2 release.
+Almost every previously available feature has been improved and many bugs have been fixed during the development cycle that led to this 1.2 release.

-Among the most relevant news we highlight a new artifact cache based on CAS, that significantly speed up build times, a new structure of the tool's configuration file which together with new capabilities to fetch from multiple sources increase BuildStream flexibility and various minor features and improvement that provides a better onboarding experience to those using BuildStream for the very first time as well as a raise in productivity to BuildStream veterans.
+Among the most relevant news we highlight a new [CAS](https://en.wikipedia.org/wiki/Content-addressable_storage) artifact cache based on [bazel remote APIs](https://github.com/bazelbuild/remote-apis), that significantly speed up build times, a new structure of the tool's configuration file which together with new capabilities to fetch from multiple sources increase BuildStream flexibility and various minor features and improvement that provides a better onboarding experience to those using BuildStream for the very first time as well as a raise in productivity to BuildStream veterans.

-In order to now more about this new version, please visit the **[BuildStream 1.2 Feature](https://buildstream.build/feature.html)** page.
+To read more about this new version, please visit the **[BuildStream 1.2 Feature](feature.html)** page.

 ## Who is BuildStream for?

-BuildStream aims to be the default integration solution for integrators of complex systems and applications that will be in production for a long time, which requires that the toolset is not just powerful, scalable, flexible and efficient, among other qualities, but also reliable and cost effective in the mid term.
-The project also envision to meet strict requirements coming from safety critical environments.
+BuildStream aims to be the default integration solution for integrators of complex systems and applications that will remain in production for a long time, which requires that the toolset is not just powerful, scalable, flexible and efficient, among other qualities, but also reliable and cost effective in the mid term.
+The project also desires to meet strict requirements coming from safety critical environments.

 ## About BuildStream